Endocrinology of parenting: Nonhuman females

 However, an increase in hormones influences maternal behavior, but it is not always the cause of the onset of maternal behavior in females.
 Some studies on primates in which increased estrogen and progesterone have a negative or absent correlation with maternal responsivity are in black tufted-ear marmosets, common marmosets, lowland gorillas, and baboons.
 Alternatively, one experimental study showed that nulliparous rats, which tend to avoid pups, were transfused with postpartum rat blood that is high in estrogen and progesterone which resulted in responsiveness to the pups' cues.
 Due to this variation between species, the effects of the hormones listed does not give much weight to the phylogenetic conservation of these neuroendocrine mechanisms; although Saltzman points out that the social structure of some species may be significant.
 In social species, previous exposure to infants relies less on these hormones to activate mechanisms and more on modulating maternal behavior, because parenting behaviors are not always dependent on hormones.

-On the other hand, in non-human primates, specifically lactating females of multiple species, there is an alarming correlation with increased estrogen, progesterone, and prolactin.
+In non-human primates, specifically lactating females of multiple species, increased estrogen, progesterone, and prolactin are thought to promote parenting behavior.
 These species include black tufted-ear marmosets, baboons, rhesus macaques, and gorillas.
 Endogenous signals such as an increase in estrogen compared to a decrease in progesterone, causes an increase in the levels of prolactin, the "lactating hormone," in the bloodstream.
 Furthermore, exogenous cues from infants such as suckling induces this mechanism.
 The hormone oxytocin, similarly to prolactin, has been found to increase with an increase in estrogen and the presence of infant cues such as suckling.